leomosia/blueprint-starter/README.md

 Operating practices
 ```

-Folders provide the environment.
-Markdown files hold the working objects.
-Templates create repeatable structures.
-Scripts reduce manual friction.
-Operating practices define how work moves through the system.
+Folders provide the environment, Markdown files hold the working objects, templates create repeatable structures, scripts reduce manual friction, and operating practices define how work moves through the system.
 Together, they form a practical operating system for thought, action, review, and continuous improvement.

 ## Why Blueprint Exists

 Work often begins informally.

-Ideas are captured in scattered notes.

-Processes live inside people's heads.

-Repeated tasks are performed manually.

-Lessons disappear after the work is completed.
+Ideas are captured in scattered notes, processes live inside people's heads, repeated tasks are performed manually, and lessons disappear after the work is completed.
 Blueprint creates a structure in which experience can become a reusable system.

 ```text
 Experience